Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Results

 The chosen values $\lambda_{\mathrm{Div}} = 10$ for Graph-FM and $\lambda_{\mathrm{Div}} = 10^{7}$ for Graph-EFM were selected so that the validation RMSE for $B_x$ and $B_z$ remained stable during training.
 The test-set curves confirm this: for these weights, the magnetic field RMSE is essentially unchanged relative to the baseline with no divergence loss.
 However, when the divergence penalty becomes too strong, as in the Graph-FM ablations with $\lambda_{\mathrm{Div}} = 1000$, the RMSE increases.
-This is consistent with the observation that these very large penalties drive $\nabla\cdot\mathbf{B}$ below the level present in the reference Vlasiator simulation itself.
-However, we should note that the value of $\nabla\cdot\mathbf{B}$ depends on the discretization used to compute it; here we employ second-order central differences.
-Vlasiator is physically divergence-free to numerical precision, but the training and evaluation here depend on this discretization of the divergence operator.
+This behavior arises from the competition between the data fidelity term and the divergence regularization.
+For moderate values of $\lambda_{\mathrm{Div}}$, the penalty acts as a physically motivated constraint that reduces spurious magnetic divergence without altering the predicted fields.
+However, when the weight becomes too large, the optimization increasingly prioritizes minimizing $\nabla\cdot\mathbf{B}$ over matching the target magnetic field values.
+As a result, the model adjusts the field components in a way that artificially suppresses divergence, which leads to a degradation in RMSE.
+In this regime the model effectively over-regularizes the solution and can even produce fields with lower numerical divergence than the Vlasiator reference when evaluated with the finite-difference discretization used here.

-\subsection{Ensemble Size Comparison}
+\subsection{Ensemble size comparison}

 To assess how ensemble size affects predictive accuracy and uncertainty representation, we compare Graph-EFM models generating 2, 5, and 10 ensemble members.
 Figure~\ref{fig:ens_size} reports the normalized differences in RMSE, CRPS, and SSR relative to the 2-member ensemble, whose curves lie at zero by definition.
 For any metric $m$ and ensemble size $M$, we plot the quantity $\left(m_M/m_2 - 1\right)$, so negative values indicate a reduction relative to the 2-member baseline.
 Lower RMSE and CRPS differences reflect improved forecast accuracy.
 In contrast, higher values for normalized SSR differences are beneficial because the ensembles are underdispersive, with SSR values below one for all three models, and higher spread is desired for the ensembles to be considered well-calibrated.